THE EXILE AND THE MAPMAKER

 Nebay, an Eritrean refugee, becomes Theo’s carer and friend.
 Unbeknownst to Elise, Nebay does not have a visa for France and is working illegally in order to support his sister.

-Each is living a life of secrets, questions and uncertainty in a world where Nebay’s very presence in France would be invisible on Theo’s maps.
+Each one is living a life of questions and secrets in a world where Nebay’s very presence in the France of Theo’s maps is steeped in uncertainty.

 An important novel that is as compassionate as it is eye-opening, The Exile and the Mapmaker is a testament to the triumph of the human spirit.